 Powercycle the secondary router and once the Power light is solid, check whether you’re able to access the Internet on your devices.

-In case of any query or other technical issues, contact Linksys tech support team on Linksys tech support toll free number 1-888-479-2017.
+In case of any query or other technical issues regarding Connecting a Linksys Router to another Router through LAN to LAN, contact Linksys technical support team on Linksys tech support toll free number +1 888 808 1303.